Muskan10975/student-neuroplasticity-analysis/README.md

 ---

 ## 👥 Authors & Contributions

-* **Muskan Irfan (Main Author):** Conceived and designed the entire study framework, hypotheses, literature review, survey methodology, and authored the final comprehensive analysis report.
+* **Muskan Irfan (Main Author):** Lead Researcher who conceptualized, designed, and led the entire research study lifecycle.
+Formulated the hypotheses, structured the research questions, spearheaded the questionnaire design, directed the data analysis workflow (descriptive statistics, scale construction, and reliability checks), and authored the final comprehensive report.
-* **Muhammad Yasir Qurashi:** Executed the data analysis workflow, scale coding, reliability checks, and multiple linear regression models.
+* **Muhammad Yasir Qurashi:** Data Analyst who collaborated closely with the lead author to execute the inferential statistics phase, constructing the bivariate correlation matrices and building the multiple linear regression models.
+* **Mehak Irfan:** Co-researcher who assisted in the comprehensive literature review, contributed directly to the structural layout of the survey, and actively managed the participant data collection phase.
-* **Muhammad Ahsan Islam:** Contributed to the literature review, research question design, survey formulation, and data collection.
+* **Muhammad Ahsan Islam:** Co-researcher who contributed to the collaborative survey questionnaire design and assisted in distributing the survey for targeted data collection.
-* **Mehak Irfan:** Contributed to the conceptual framework, research question design, survey methodology, and data collection.
+* **Hamza Mumtaz:** Co-researcher who supported the initial framework design of the survey instrument and helped coordinate data collection efforts.
+* **Tooba Noor:** Co-researcher who assisted in drafting the survey questionnaire items and participated in the data collection process.
+* **Asma Abbas:** Co-researcher who contributed to the survey development phase and assisted the team in gathering participant responses.
+* **Falak Sajjad (Supervisor):** Research Supervisor who provided vital academic guidance, methodological oversight, and structural direction to the student research team throughout the study's design and analysis stages.